 Frogged – Another expression for a chunked shot.

 Front Nine – Simply the first 9 holes on the course.

-Gap Wedge – A type of wedge that is also called an approach wedge.
-The normal degree of loft is in between 50 to 54 degrees.
+Gap Wedge – A type of wedge also called an approach wedge.
+The normal degree of loft is between 50 to 54 degrees.